40

 To be able to use pinch valves in vacuum conveyance (from > -0.1 bar), they need to be fitted with a control unit that compensates for and thus counteracts the vacuum in the pipeline.
 This can also be achieved via a bypass that utilises the unpolluted process vacuum from the vacuum pump and guides it via the bleed vent on the solenoid valve to the inside of the pinch valve.
 If vacuum compensation using a control unit or bypass is not used, the installed sleeve will contract – due to the negative pressure – and will thus no longer ensure a constriction-free flow.
 In addition, the service life of the sleeve will be significantly reduced due to the increased strain placed on the inside of the sleeve.

-AKO Armaturen offers two systems with the AKOVAC Basic and AKOVAC Comfort control units that equip the pinch valves ideally for use in vacuum conveyance.
+AKO Armaturen offers two systems with the AKOVAC Basic and AKOVAC Perfect control units that equip the pinch valves ideally for use in vacuum conveyance.
 The control unit does not need to be fitted to the pinch valves directly but can be fitted so that it can control the negative pressure centrally and thus control multiple pinch valves at the same time.

 AKO has more detailed information about the control units for vacuum transport (AKOVAC) available for you.